 Did You Know?

-Commercial gun safes used by dealers and retailers can weigh 5,000 pounds or more.
-To move one, you’ll need to hire a specialty rigging and hauling company.
+Commercial gun safes that dealers and retailers use can weigh 5,000 pounds or more.
+You’ll need to hire a specialty rigging and hauling company to move one.

 Can I move my gun safe myself?